The best merchant service providers and credit card processing companies

 Depending on your processing volume, Worldpay can charge a rock bottom fee of 0.75% for debit cards, which is a pretty impressive rate considering the UK average across providers is 1.75%.

-The catch?
-Unlike with other providers on this list, you’ll have to enter into an 18-month minimum contract with Worldpay, and pay an exit fee if you choose to switch.
+The catch is that you’ll have to enter into an 18-month minimum contract with Worldpay, and pay an exit fee if you choose to switch.
 You’ll also have to keep in mind that Worldpay has a £5 PCI service fee and a minimum monthly service charge of £15.

-Worldpay does also offer a pay as you go service, but be aware that your transactions will be subject to a pretty hefty charge of 2.75% plus 20p.
+Worldpay does also offer a pay-as-you-go service, which is subject to a charge of 1.3% plus 20p.

 Contract:18-month minimum